 No wonder the area’s been called ‘Ireland’s answer to the Yukon’.
 Work up a hunger by walking the whole loop, or amble along a part of it.
 For lunch, pick a spot – any spot.
 They’re all lovely.

 In the village of Partry turn off the N84 at the signpost for Tourmakeady.
 Follow the signs through a series of minor roads for around 10km, and you’ll be greeted by the entrance to enchanting Tourmakeady Forest.

 As you walk the short 2.5k nature trail along the Glensaul River which is an amazing forest walk near Westport, keep an eye out for bluebell, foxglove, wild garlic, honeysuckle, and wood anemone – and, in mid to late autumn, hidden crops of delicious chanterelle mushrooms.
 At the end of the trail, among the oak, birch, ash, hazel and holly lie the magical waterfall.
 The trail is dotted with several seated picnic areas, ideal for a forest feast.

 6. Moorehall & Lough Carra

-Take a spin down to Moorehall on the shores of peaceful Lough Carra, and be enchanted nature and history.
+Take a spin down to Moorehall on the shores of peaceful Lough Carra, and be enchanted by nature and history.
 Rising out of the forest, on the lake’s north shore, is the stark, stately skeleton of the once-glorious country house, Moorehall.
-Built on Muckloon Hill in the 1790s by the Moore family, it was sadly destroyed by fire in 1923 during the Civil War – though plans to restore the estate are now afoot.
+Built on Muckloon Hill in the 1790s by the Moore family, it was sadly destroyed by fire in 1923 during the Civil War – through plans to restore the estate are now afoot.